autarch/perl-advent-calendar-2015-stepford/article.md

 The `Stepford::Runner` constructor takes several named arguments.
-The `step_namespaces` argument tells Stepford under what namespace it should look for your steps.
-It will load all the classes that it finds here.
+The `step_namespaces` argument tells Stepford under what namespace it should look for steps.
+It will load all the classes that it finds under this namespace.

 You can pass multiple namespaces as an array reference.
-When two steps have a production of the same name, then the step that comes first i n the list of namespaces wins.
-This is useful for testing, as it lets you mock out steps as needed.
+When two steps have a production of the same name, then the step that comes first in the list of namespaces wins.
+This is useful for testing, as it lets you mock as many steps as you need to.

-The logger can be any object that provides a certain set of methods (such as `debug` and `info`).
+The `logger` can be any object that provides a certain set of methods (`debug`, `info`, etc.).

-Finally, if you set `jobs` to a value greater than one, Stepford will run steps in parallel wherever possible, running to `$jobs` steps at once.
+Finally, if you set `jobs` to a value greater than one, Stepford will run steps in parallel, running up to `$jobs` steps at once whenever possible.

-The call to the `run` method also accepts named argument.
-The `config` argument is a hash reference that will be passed to the constructor of each step class as it is created.
+The call to the `run` method also accepts named arguments.
+Keys in the `config` argument which match constructor arguments for a step will be passed to that step class as the step is constructed.
 Remember way back up above when I mentioned that I'd show you how to set the `root_dir` attribute of the `NN::Step::Children` class.
 This is how you do that.

-The `final_steps` argument can be a single step class name, or an array reference of names.
-This is what you're asking Stepford to do, and it will figure out all the steps necessary to get there.
+The `final_steps` argument can be a single step class name or an array reference of names.
+This is how you specify the result you're asking Stepford for.

 ## Why Stepford?